JuliaGtk/Gtk4.jl/examples/README.md

 - The `ExampleApplication` subdirectory shows how to use Gtk4.jl with [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl).

 ## Toys
 - `HDF5Viewer` is a more extended example that shows the contents of an HDF5 file.
 Uses `GtkBuilder`, `GtkColumnView`, and `GtkTextView` and does some work in a separate thread to keep the UI responsive.
+This directory should be `dev`'ed to use it.

 ## Experimental